-Provider Access Statement
+Provider Access Legislation

-High quality Careers Education and guidance in school or college is critical to young people’s futures.
+High quality careers education and guidance in school or college is critical to young people’s futures.
 It helps to prepare them for the workplace by providing a clear understanding of the world of work including the routes to jobs and careers that they might find engaging and rewarding.
 It supports them to acquire the self-development and career management skills they need to achieve positive employment destinations.
 This helps students to choose their pathways, improve their life opportunities and contribute to a productive and successful economy.

 As the number of apprenticeships rises every year, it becomes increasingly important that all young people have a full understanding of all the options available to them post-16 and post-18 including wider technical education options such as T-Levels and Higher Technical Qualifications.